schectma/vuln-bank-467_W26/README.md

 **This application is for web security research purposes only.**

 The Vulnerable Bank web application was not developed by this team.
-It is an existing open source, intentionally vulnerable banking app.
-Our work focuses on **demonstrating exploits** against its built-in vulnerabilities, **developing mitigations**, and **documenting** both the attacks and defenses so that anyone can reproduce the results.
+It is [an existing open source, intentionally vulnerable banking app](https://github.com/Commando-X/vuln-bank) developed by GitHub user [Commando-X.](https://github.com/Commando-X) Our work focuses on **demonstrating exploits** against its built-in vulnerabilities, **developing mitigations**, and **documenting** both the attacks and defenses so that anyone can reproduce the results.

 ## Project Overview